Keycloak PAM Module Development Tutorial [Step by Step]

 Keycloak is an identity provider, which can take the task for managing and authenticating the users for an application.
 Web applications can be integrated with keycloak with OIDC.
 Linux uses PAM modules for authentication activities and NSS module for user lookup activities.
 By default Linux will have his own database in the machine which holds the details of the users and groups.
 For keycloak to work as an identity provider, we will have to create a custom PAM module, who is capable of connecting to keycloak and to consume and authenticate users .

-In this article, we will see how to develop PAM module for using keycloak as Identity provider for Rocky Linux
+In this article, we will see how to develop PAM module for using keycloak as Identity provider for Rocky Linux.
+We can write the PAM, in multiple languages, C is choose for this article

 Setup Details